m1gwings/summaries/swe-2/cheatsheet.md

     }
 }
 ```
-Furthermore, we're going to implement a simple in-memory databse in which we preload some data:
+Furthermore, we're going to implement a simple in-memory database in which we preload some data:
 ```
 @Configuration
 class LoadDatabase {